Dangerous Premises

 Slips and Falls

 There’s no question that pool areas easily become wet.
 However, homeowners or tenants have the responsibility to ensure pool areas are still reasonably safe despite these conditions.
-If a guest slips and falls, they may have grounds to sue.
-To avoid this liability, homeowners or tenants should verbally warn all guests to avoid running or horseplay, install signs with pool rules, and keep the pool deck clear of tripping hazards.
+If a guest slips and falls, they may have grounds for a claim.
+To avoid swimming pool negligence claims, homeowners or tenants should verbally warn all guests to avoid running or horseplay, install signs with pool rules, and keep the pool deck clear of tripping hazards.

 Diving Accidents